-Watch for shadows of people behind you that is cast in front of you.
+Watch for shadows of people behind you.
+They will be cast in front of you.
 Light sources from street lamps, houses and passing vehicles will reveal shadows that aren’t supposed to be there.
 This is an indirect way of detecting people walking behind you.

 What should you do if you detect someone close by?

-Immediately glance at the person to see who it is.
+Immediately glance at the person to see who they are.
 The reasons are twofold:

-- To find out if the person is indeed following you and if he/she is a threat
+- You find out if the person is indeed following you and if they are a threat

-- To indirectly let the person know you’ve seen his/her face (and can identify them to the police)
+- You let the person know you’ve seen their face (and can identify them in a police lineup)

-Bruce Lee emphasized that the purpose of being aware is to see the attack coming and then deal with it accordingly, while making a lot of noise (i.e. scream, shout).
+Bruce Lee emphasized that the purpose of being aware is to see the attack coming and then deal with it swiftly.
+Make sure to scream, shout, and make a lot of noise during which!

-This is my understanding of a small extract within ‘Bruce Lee The Tao of Gung Fu‘.
-For more on Chinese kungfu and Bruce Lee’s perspectives on self-defense please read the book.
+This is my take on the small extract within ‘Bruce Lee The Tao of Gung Fu‘.
+For more on Chinese kungfu and Bruce Lee’s perspectives on self-defence please read the book.

-And for more on self-defense tactics from an ex-CIA officer, check out the following course.
+And for more on self-defence tactics from an ex-CIA officer, check out the following course.